goooooouwa/writings/_posts/coding/2012-11-15-unix-huan-jing-gao-ji-bian-cheng-xue-xi-bi-ji.md

 Unix system calls( write, create, etc) are wrappers of CPU instructions( MOV, ADD, CALL, etc).

-微机原理学的是CPU指令，与操作系统无关的。操作系统调用是对CPU指令的封装。而C库函数又是对系统调用的封装。
+微机原理学的是 CPU 指令，与操作系统无关的。操作系统调用是对 CPU 指令的封装。而 C 库函数又是对系统调用的封装。

 ## IPC

 Chapter 5 Interprocess Communication
 In this chapter, we discuss five types of interprocess communication:

-* Shared memory permits processes to communicate by simply reading and writing to a specified memory location.
+- Shared memory permits processes to communicate by simply reading and writing to a specified memory location.
-* Mapped memory is similar to shared memory, except that it is associated with a file in the filesystem.
+- Mapped memory is similar to shared memory, except that it is associated with a file in the filesystem.
-* Pipes permit sequential communication from one process to a related process.
+- Pipes permit sequential communication from one process to a related process.
-* FIFOs are similar to pipes, except that unrelated processes can communicate because the pipe is given a name in the filesystem.
+- FIFOs are similar to pipes, except that unrelated processes can communicate because the pipe is given a name in the filesystem.
-* Sockets support communication between unrelated processes even on different computers.
+- Sockets support communication between unrelated processes even on different computers.

 These types of IPC differ by the following criteria:

-* Whether they restrict communication to related processes (processes with a common ancestor), to unrelated processes sharing the same filesystem, or to any computer connected to a network
+- Whether they restrict communication to related processes (processes with a common ancestor), to unrelated processes sharing the same filesystem, or to any computer connected to a network
-* Whether a communicating process is limited to only write data or only read data
+- Whether a communicating process is limited to only write data or only read data
-* The number of processes permitted to communicate
+- The number of processes permitted to communicate
-* Whether the communicating processes are synchronized by the IPC — for example, a reading process halts until data is available to read
+- Whether the communicating processes are synchronized by the IPC — for example, a reading process halts until data is available to read

 ### 5.1 Shared Memory